sbalcombe/stuartbalcombe/src/pages/a/better-products-resources/index.md

 - <a href="https://blog.intercom.com/start-with-a-cupcake/" target="_blank">Start with a cupcake</a> by Des Traynor

+- <a href="https://blog.intercom.com/10-core-principles-for-starting-up/">10 core principles for starting up</a> by Des Traynor>

 - <a href="https://medium.com/write-like-a-human/designing-for-before-during-and-after-b693e6a6455a" target="_blank">Designing for before, during and after</a> by Amy Thibodeau

 - <a href="https://signalvnoise.com/posts/3423-what-is-someone-going-to-stop-doing-when-they-start-using-your-product" target="_blank">What is someone going to stop doing when they start using your product</a> by Jason Fried